 The expectation of any business today, from a CA or a CFO is how can one partner with the business in the strategy or the growth opportunity of the company so that they can deliver value to their stakeholders.

-So, digital adoption is another big pocket which as a Finance head or a CFO, you are expected to deliver those expectations, especially in an ever-changing dynamic business environment.
+So, digital adoption is another big pocket and as a Finance head or a CFO, you are expected to deliver those expectations, especially in an ever-changing dynamic business environment.

 The other important expectation from a CFO is responding to the risk, whether it’s a business risk, cyber risk, or operating risk.